-The Pokagon Band of Potawatomi is a federally recognized tribe with approximately 5,000 members.
+The Pokagon Band of Potawatomi is a federally recognized tribe with over 6,000 citizens as of September 2023.
 It is based in Southwest Michigan and Northern Indiana with its governmental operations located in Dowagiac, Michigan.

 As a federally recognized tribe, the Pokagon Band has the sovereign right to govern itself and to take land into trust as traditional homelands and reservation sites.
 In January of 1999, the tribe entered into a Memorandum of Understanding with the U.S. Department of Interior that allowed it to take up to 4,700 acres of land into trust.
 Using that power, the tribe took 675 acres of land into trust in New Buffalo Township, Michigan and thereafter took additional lands into trust in Hartford, Michigan and Dowagiac, Michigan.
 On November 18, 2016 the Bureau of Indian Affairs approved the tribe’s application to take into trust 166 acres of the Pokagon Band’s ancestral homeland in the city of South Bend.
 This is the first sovereign tribal land to be taken into trust in the state of Indiana.